 - Nickle and dime

-We still use a few slang words that originated even earlier during the decade 1900-1909.
+We still use a few slang words that originated even earlier in the 20th century.
 Here are some examples:

 - Butterflies in the stomach